There are lots of different ways to invest in the FTSE 100 index with some of the largest UK stocks and shares to buy, each with its own benefits.

 The market capitalisation of all the companies is reviewed each quarter, and if they meet the requirements, or no longer meet them, they will be changed accordingly.

-FAQs about investing in the FTSE 100 index
+FAQs about FTSE 100 investing

 Should I invest in the FTSE 100?